 - Cash and stock certificates

 NFIP flood insurance also does not cover additional living expenses or loss of income.
-If you want or need coverage for anything not covered by NFIP insurance or need more than $350,000 of flood insurance coverage, consider buying from a private flood insurance company in North Carolina.
+If you want or need coverage for anything not covered by NFIP insurance or need more than the coverage limits NFIP provides, consider buying a policy from a private flood insurance company in North Carolina.
 Private flood insurance companies often have a wider range of coverages available and are more likely to be able to meet your needs.

 In our research, we found the average cost of flood insurance for North Carolina homeowners to be $718 per year.
 Among cities we surveyed, Raleigh had the highest rates, with an average premium of $944 per year.
-Residents of Wilson, North Carolina, paid the most per dollar of coverage: They had to spend about $391 per $100,000 of coverage; meanwhile, Cary residents only had to spend $176 to receive the same amount of coverage.
+Residents of Wilson, N.C., paid the most per dollar of coverage.
+They had to spend about $391 per $100,000 of coverage.
+Meanwhile, Cary residents only had to spend $176 to receive the same amount of coverage.

 Based on NFIP flood rates

-North Carolina residents who buy flood insurance from the NFIP will find that the price they pay for flood insurance will depend heavily on whether they live in a high-risk flood zone.
-The elevation of the ground your home is on and the height of the lowest floor of your home make a particularly large impact on your rates.
+North Carolina residents who buy flood insurance from the NFIP will find that the price they pay for flood insurance depends heavily on whether they live in a high-risk flood zone.
+The elevation of the ground your home is on and the height of the lowest floor of your home make a particularly significant impact on your rates.

 Keep in mind that the information provided by the tool is an estimate, not an exact quote.
 You'll have to contact a local North Carolina flood insurance agent working with the NFIP to determine the exact rate you'll pay for flood insurance.

-For most of the 20th century, the most affordable and accessible option for flood insurance has been through the NFIP, but over the last several years, the private flood insurance industry has recently seen a rapid improvement in both rates and accessibility.
-North Carolina residents may want to look into private insurers, especially if they can't get the right level of coverage or are quoted a prohibitively high price for flood insurance.
+The most affordable and accessible option for flood insurance has historically been through the NFIP, but over the last several years, the private flood insurance industry has seen a rapid improvement in both rates and accessibility.
+North Carolina residents may want to look into private insurers, especially if they can't get the right level of coverage or are quoted a prohibitively high price for flood insurance from the NFIP.

-Additionally, while almost anyone will be able to buy flood insurance through the NFIP, that's not necessarily the case with private insurance.
-If your home is located in a very high-risk area, such as on the Outer Banks, some private flood insurance companies may charge you very high prices.
+Additionally, while almost anyone can buy flood insurance through the NFIP, that's not necessarily the case with private insurance.
+If your home is located in a very high-risk area, such as the Outer Banks, some private flood insurance companies may charge you very high prices.
 And some may decline to offer you flood coverage at all.
 If you're denied coverage, you can check with other insurers to find a better price, but the NFIP may be your only option.